rwoll/CS051Proposal/README.md

 + Merge conflicts
 + The first lab would require additional setup for the students
 + Configuration of remotes (for the first lab setup) could be confusing.
++ Git could distract from the core CS51 curriculumn if instructions surrounding its usage is unclear

 ## Case Studies